Loading

 Corry, Pennsylvania · R-1 Zone

 The Planning Commission votes to reject the application in a split vote.
-The absence of a statutory definition means the denial rests on commissioner discretion and subjective harm concerns rather than a clear legal basis.
-The developer faces an appeal process without a definitive legal precedent to cite in their favor or against.
+The denial rests on commissioner discretion and the documented harm concerns rather than a clear legal basis.
+The developer faces an appeal process without definitive legal precedent.
+A reversal could be obtained through ZBA appeal or court challenge — but the outcome is uncertain and the timeline is 12-24 months.

 The Core Problem